The Window of Tolerance: The Full Picture

 How the Window of Tolerance Can Help

 The window of tolerance is easy to understand, which makes it an excellent tool for teaching self reflection.
-It applies widely to a large variety of people and aligns with multiple theoretical frameworks.When I lead my Somatic Yoga Therapy class, I teach the window of tolerance on the very first day.
+It appeals to a variety of people and aligns with multiple theoretical frameworks.
+When I lead my Somatic Yoga Therapy class, I teach the window of tolerance on the very first day.
 All of my clients tell me that it’s very helpful, and it sets the stage for the class to be an exploration of mind-body experience in a safe and accepting atmosphere.

 Coming in 2025…